twitchy-ears/shoddy-bookshelf/README.md

 7. Check `filter.php` to see if you want to filter any titles, authors, or tags from being visible.

+8. Check `custom_fields.php` to see if you want to include any custom fields, such as Page Count and Word Count.

-8. Make sure that the `$pandoc_bin` variable points at your pandoc binary (ominous noises intensifies)
+9. Make sure that the `$pandoc_bin` variable points at your pandoc binary (ominous noises intensifies)

-8. Visit the URL you put this in and it should just work.
+10. Visit the URL you put this in and it should just work.

 ## How to use